 Let’s now sing the verse together as I let you pass around my compass.
 I’ll hand the compass to one of the Primary kids and instruct them that they can look at it for a few seconds, then pass it down so everyone gets a chance to see the compass.
 We’ll sing the song through a few times while the kids each get a chance to look at the compass.

 I plan to use the 1st and 2nd verse activities back-to-back during one week reviewing this song.
 You can use just one verse, or both – use whatever works best for the time and other activities you have planned!

 Grab our lesson plan, which helps walk you through this lesson a bit easier than I have here, as it’s posed for how you’ll ask the questions!

-Click here —> to Download An Angel Came to Joseph Smith Nature Lesson Plan
+An Angel Came to Joseph Smith Nature Lesson Plan Printable Song Helps

 For another fun idea to teach An Angel Came to Joseph Smith Melody Chart that will demonstrate visually the movement of the notes in a meaningful way!